lewark/inv.lua/README.md

 # inv.lua

-Inventory management system for CC:Tweaked.
+Inventory management system for ComputerCraft:Tweaked / Restitched.
 Supports recursive autocrafting but is largely untested.
 Use with caution.

 This software's UI was made using my [gui.lua](https://github.com/knector01/gui.lua) toolkit.